logopolop/RapidQuizz/assistance.md

 It will be automatically uploaded to the leaderboard if you turn on Game Center later.

 There are no possiblities to restart or clear your score.

+If you remove the app from your device, the score will be lose forver unless you enable at least once Game Center and get in the leaderboard